 governance is essential for the country and it must become the

-passion of future Governments, Congress MP Shashi Tharoor has
+passion of future governments, according to Congress MP and

-It requires politicians of all parties to recognise the
+frontiers.
+It requires politicians of all parties to recognise

-importance of working together for a common goal.
+the importance of working together for a common goal."

 "When you see some parties disrupting Parliament...you